 Surf, SUP, Wake-Surf, or Kite Surf in Mission Beach

-Some popular choices include surfing (mostly on the ocean side), stand-up paddle boarding, wake surfing, and kite surfing.
+Some popular choices (mostly on the ocean side) include surfing, stand-up paddleboarding, wake surfing, and kite surfing.
 You can learn any of these activities with certified and friendly instructors, or just rent the equipment for a few hours of fun in the sun.

-Extending over three miles from Law Street in Pacific Beach to North Jetty Road in Mission Beach, Ocean Walk boardwalk links these two popular neighborhoods together.
+Extending over three miles from Law Street in Pacific Beach to North Jetty Road in South Mission Beach, Ocean Front Walk boardwalk links these two popular neighborhoods together.

 The concrete pathway runs along the sands of San Diego’s two hippest beaches, passing by several bars, restaurants, shops, parks, beachfront homes along the way.